evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 Now, let's start monitoring!

 **Get the API token**.
-To connect to Evidently Cloud, you'll need an access token.
+To connect to Evidently Cloud, you need an access token.
 Use the "key" sign in the left menu to get to the token page, and click "generate token."
-Copy and paste it into a temporary file since it won't be visible once you leave the page.

 To connect to the Evidently Cloud workspace, run: